How to Stop The IRS from Garnishing Your Social Security Payments

 - Full Payment — To stop the garnishment, some people take out loans, borrow from their retirement accounts, or find other means to pay the entire tax bill.
 Paying in full stops interest and penalties from accruing, but before borrowing money, you should compare the interest rate on the private loan to what the IRS offers for installment plans.

 - IRS Installment Agreement — If you owe less than $50,000, you can set up a streamlined installment agreement.
-Then, you make monthly payments on your tax debt for up to six years.
+Then, you make monthly payments on your tax liability for up to six years.
 As of 2018, the government is exploring expanded criteria that allow you to take up to eight years to pay off up to $100,000.

 - Offer In Compromise — Similar to a PPIA, an offer in compromise lets you pay less than you owe.
 You have to make a lump sum payment or pay off the offer within 24 months.
 To qualify, you must make a full financial disclosure to the IRS.

 - Currently Not Collectible (CNC) — If your financial situation is dire, you may qualify for Currently Not Collectible status.
-You have to submit a Collection Information Statement and prove that you don’t have any assets or income to cover your tax debt.
+You have to submit a Collection Information Statement and prove that you don’t have any assets or income to cover your tax liability.
 CNC status stops all collection activity for a few years, but the IRS reviews your account periodically to see if anything has changed.

-- Innocent Spouse Relief — When the tax debt is exclusively due to your spouse or ex-spouse’s actions, you may be able to get relief through the innocent spouse program.
+- Innocent Spouse Relief — When the tax liability is exclusively due to your spouse or ex-spouse’s actions, you may be able to get relief through the innocent spouse program.
 This only applies in rare situations so you may want to get help to apply.

 - Appeal the Social Security Garnishment or Levy — If you disagree with the Social Security levy, you should appeal.
 The final notice of intent to levy should outline your right to appeal.
 A Collection Due Process hearing can be requested within 30 days of receiving that letter.
 You have the right to request an equivalent hearing for about a year.
 The Collection Appeals Program can also be used to appeal.
 Start by filling out Form 12153 (Request for a Collection Due Process or Equivalent Hearing).